This reference describes how to configure Feast components:

-Available Configuration Properties for Feast Core, Serving and Job Controller can be referenced from the corresponding
+Available configuration properties for Feast Core and Feast Online Serving can be referenced from the corresponding

 application.yml of each component:

-Configuration Properties for Feast Core, Serving and Job Controller are defined depending on Feast is deployed:
+Configuration properties for Feast Core and Feast Online Serving are defined depending on Feast is deployed:

 Docker Compose deployment - Feast is deployed with Docker Compose.